wheerdam/linuxjoy/README.md

 # linuxjoy

 LinuxJoystick is a Java joystick input library.
-The library exposes device enumeration function, device polling, and event handling mechanism.
+The library provides Joystick input device enumeration function, device polling, and an event handling mechanism.
+Contrary to its name, LinuxJoystick can be used in other platforms without having to modify the user Java program.
+This is accomplished using native libraries.
+LinuxJoystick will function with just the JRE in Linux unless the user prefers an in-house native implementation.

 The following is an example code that uses the library:

 ```java
 import org.bbi.linuxjoy.*;